-The information about presended token and seedable tokens is the same as described in the section about HOTP Token.
+The information about preseeded token and seedable tokens is the same as described in the section about HOTP Token.

 The only available seedable pushbutton TOTP token is the SafeNet eToken Pass.
-The Yubikey can be used as a TOTP token, but only in conjunction with a smartphone app, since the yubikey has not its own clock.
+The Yubikey can be used as a TOTP token, but only in conjunction with a smartphone app, since the Yubikey does not have an internal clock.